DiligentGraphics/DiligentFX/Components/README.md

 DiffuseIllumination *= Shadow.fLightAmount;
 ```

-Shadow filtering mode is controlled by a number of macroses that should be defined when creating the shader:
+Shadow filtering mode is controlled by a number of macros that should be defined when creating the shader:

 ```cpp
 ShaderCreateInfo ShaderCI;